dotnet/docs/includes/core-changes/aspnetcore/3.0/defaulthttpcontext-extensibility-removed.md

 #### Reason for change

-Extensibility introduced more complexity than necessary and precluded other optimizations.
+Extensibility introduced unnecessary complexity and impeded other optimizations.
 As a result, the extensibility was removed.

 #### Recommended action